Previous and Future Health Promotion Research Conferences

-The 10th conference is currently planned to be in Sweden in June, 14-16th, 2023 at Halmstad University.
+The 10th Health Promotion Conference is planned to be in Sweden in June, 14-16th, 2023 at Halmstad University.

 The 9th conference took Place in Roskilde, Denmark 12-14 of June, 2019 .
-The theme for this confrence was: “Health: Societal responsibility or individual obligation?
+The theme for this conference was: “Health: Societal responsibility or individual obligation?
 Addressing sustainable health promotion in theory and practice”.
 The conference highlighted the latest empirical and theoretical research dealing with important dilemmas of developments, primarily in the Nordic welfare states, but also in countries with different welfare structures.
 Members of the network had the responsibility for one workshop on Health Literacy during the conference.
 A selection of the papers presented are included in a special issue of Smt Socialmedicinsk Tidskrift 2020;97(3):364-372.
 Material from the 9th conference 2019.

 The sixth conference, in Gothenburg, Sweden, 2009, highlighted The Role of Health Promotion in the Transition of the Nordic Welfare States.
 The conference had its point of departure in the fact that the world is in constant processes of ideological and political change affecting people’s health, mediated for instance through how the Nordic welfare states are challenged by globalisation and economic downturn.
 The conference highlighted the role of health promotion in what appears to be a major transition, e.g. privatisation of services, changes in panoramas of health and disease, and changes in practices at local and national levels.
 In the aftermath of the conference several of the papers presented were included in a special issue of Scandinavian journal of Public Health (2011;39 (suppl 6)) .
 Material from the 6th conference 2009.